osgi/osgi.enroute.site/_appnotes/resolving.md

 ### Core Runtime

-Remember that a resolution is for a specific environment.
+Remember that a resolution is for a specific system, in our case an executable JAR.
 In the `Core Runtime` pane we specify the OSGi framework that will be used as well as the _execution environment_.
 The execution environment is from a list of Java VM versions and OSGi specifications.

 <img src="https://user-images.githubusercontent.com/200494/31168839-0ea01c56-a8f7-11e7-988f-faf2aea7e233.png" width="50%">

-These are used to calculate the _system capabilities_.
-That is, the environment is treated as a single resource that provides the capabilities of the Framework as well as the capabilities of the OSGi defined execution environments.
-The system resource is always included in the resolution but can of course never be downloaded, it is provided by the target environment.
+The execution environment is used to calculate the _system capabilities_.
+That is, the system is treated as a single resource that provides the capabilities of the Framework as well as the capabilities of the OSGi defined execution environments.
+The system resource is always included in the resolution but can of course never be downloaded, it is the target environment.

 ### Browse Repos

-This is a list of the resources that are found in the active repositories.
+The `Browse Repos` is a list of the resources that are found in the active repositories.
 A search field makes it easy to find specific resources.
 For example, if you type in `gogo` it will list all Gogo bundles.

 <img src="https://user-images.githubusercontent.com/200494/31168644-59c03bc2-a8f6-11e7-800b-5abb32609f67.png" width="50%">

 One or more resources from the `Browse Repos` list can selected and then dragged to the `Run Requirements` list to the left.
 This adds an _identity requirement_ to the set of initial requirements.
-You can also drag to the `Run Blacklist` and `Run Bundles` lists.
+You can also drag a resource to the `Run Blacklist` and `Run Bundles` lists.

 ### Run Requirements